 The Company has designed a phase 2 clinical trial intended to measure efficacy of RCH-01 in a larger population of patients with mild to moderate androgenetic alopecia and answer critical questions related to dosing and treatment frequency.
 The Company is currently engaged in molecular marker research which is expected to lead to improvements in the product identification, manufacturing, and its clinical effectiveness.
-The Company may await data from this research and until clinical-grade prototypes of the RCI-01 dermal injector are available for use in clinical studies prior to submitting the clinical trial application for a phase 2 study of RCH-01 for regulatory approval.
+The Company may await data from this research and until clinical-grade prototypes of the RCI-02 dermal injector are available for use in clinical studies prior to submitting the clinical trial application for a phase 2 study of RCH-01 for regulatory approval.

 The Company has a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido"), one of the world's largest cosmetic companies.
 Both companies have agreed to work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
 The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCH-01 technology are developed by either party.
 This agreement gives Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
 In mid-2016, Shiseido alleged RepliCel had breached its obligations in the agreement which Shiseido alleged were potentially terminal to future obligations pursuant to the agreement.
 RepliCel has vigorously denied the existence of such breach and insists on the ongoing validity of the respective obligations on both parties pursuant to the agreement.
 No litigation or the triggering of other dispute mechanisms has been entered into by either party and RepliCel management is actively seeking to continue discussions and/or negotiations with Shiseido to resolve the matter.
-Shiseido funded a hospitalsponsored clinical study of RCH-01 in Japan which the Company believes is now complete.
+Shiseido funded a hospital-sponsored clinical study of RCH-01 in Japan which the Company believes is now complete.
 The clinical data produced in such a trial is, by agreement, to be made available to the Company.
-One of the principle investigators of this study recently stated that they will have the data from this study in July.
-The Company expects Shiseido to share the data from this trial with the Company in compliance with the Agreement.
+The Company believes the data from the study has now been delivered and expects Shiseido to share the data from this study with the Company in compliance with the Agreement.
+The Company has recently delivered a demand for the delivery of the data and is awaiting a response.
 The Company also awaits an announcement from Shiseido regarding its next steps for RCH-01 in Asia including its commercialization plans for the product in Japan.

 The Company has filed patent applications on the use of hair follicle derived stem cells.
 This family of patents describes methods for isolating stem cells from hair follicles, and the growth and use of these stem cells for the treatment of a variety of medical conditions (including hair loss).
-Within this portfolio, there are granted patents in Australia (AU 2003246521), Europe (EP 1509597), the United States (8431400) and Canada (2488057).
+Within this portfolio, there are granted patents in

+Australia (AU 2003246521), Europe (EP 1509597), the United States (8431400) and Canada (2488057).
 An additional related patent application is also pending in the United States (USSN 16/032728).